"If

 pile, stirring it thoroughly.
 Next they shovelled the mixed mincemeat back into the

-The group moved on to watch workers fill mincemeat bottles and apply labels - which
+The tour group moved on to watch workers fill the mincemeat bottles and apply labels -

 Be dependable.